A Myan Yout

 Payment: Cash on Delivery

-Proof of delivery are captured at the door, not recalled from memory.
+Proof of delivery are recorded, not recalled from memory.

-When a driver completes a delivery, they log recipient details, pickup type, and payment status on the spot before leaving.
-Color cues confirm payment type at a glance.
-For behalf pickups, every extra detail captured here is what makes a dispute resolvable later, without chasing anyone for information.
+Drivers log recipient details, pickup type, and payment status while delivering on the ground.
+For behalf pickups, that record is what makes any dispute resolvable without chasing anyone.

 Operations & Dashboard

-Manual Excel updates were replaced with a structured five-stage pipeline: Arrive at China Warehouse → Airport Transit → Arrive at YGN Warehouse → Out for Delivery → Delivered.
-Each stage updates automatically based on staff role, removing the chance for entries to be missed or mislabeled.
+Five stages are: Arrive at China Warehouse → Airport Transit → Arrive at YGN Warehouse → Out for Delivery → Delivered.
+Each stage updates automatically, removing the chance for entries to be missed or mislabeled.

 Airport transit handles multiple batches daily.
 I used batch-based cards so staff can quickly access parcel details without scrolling through a growing list.

-Delivery records are stored per customer, not on driver's phones.
+Delivery records are stored per customer, not on driver's phones of random gallery.

-Every delivery photo, recipient detail, payment status, and attempt number is stored per customer, not buried in a driver's phone.
-Operations staff can investigate any complaint without chasing anyone.
-The record is already inside the system.
+At the "Delivered" stage, every delivery photo, recipient detail, payment status, and attempt number is stored per customer, not buried in a driver's phone.
+Operations staff can investigate any delivery dispute without chasing anyone.

 Automating fee calculation was the one problem we couldn't crack cleanly.
 Pricing depends on chargeable weight, a calculation that combines both parcel size and actual weight, and real-world variation made every automated approach fall apart.